wasifsn/youtubiee/README.md

 Note: please signup for a youtube API KEY AND add the key into API_KEY variable in the APP component to make the App Run properly.

 ## Project setup
+* clone the app and follow below commands
 ```
 npm i -g vue
 mkdir myApp